 A speeding driver exhibiting negligence may not view the other vehicles while they’re merging lanes.
 You might’ve been caught in the reckless pathways of a negligent driver, causing a sideswipe car accident.
 The financial and emotional losses are devastating, but you can still recover with the right legal representation.

 There have been 950 people killed in sideswipe car accidents in 2020 alone.
-This guide covers general facts on sideswipe crashes, but legal guidance specific to your case requires an auto accident attorney.
+This guide covers general facts on sideswipe crashes, but legal guidance specific to your type of car accident requires an auto accident attorney.

 Free Auto Accident Evaluation